By Guest Blogger Marybeth Barrett

 It’s beginning to look a lot like Giftmas.
-Can you believe that Black Friday is this week?
-Are you one of the crazy, brave souls that ventures out?
-If you tend to shy away from the shopping madness, here are a few DIY gifts that you can try at home.
-Outside of family and my friends, most of my world revolves around decorating and DIY.
-So, I thought I would share a few projects with you that I think would be fun gift ideas for the holiday…or for yourself.
+Can you believe that December starts this week?
+If you tend to shy away from the shopping madness this time of year, below are a few DIY gifts that you can try at home.
+Outside of family and friends, most of my world revolves around decorating and DIY.
+So, I thought I would share a few projects with you that I think would be fun gift ideas for the holiday… or for yourself.

 Are You Game?